Back to work factsheet for employers

 Q: We were in the process of recruiting prior to the lockdown and need to pick that back up.
 Is it safe to arrange interviews?

-A: As restrictions start to lift, it may be possible to hold in-person interviews as long as you are able to ensure social distancing measures for attendees.
+A: It may be possible to hold in-person interviews as long as you are able to ensure social distancing measures for attendees.
 You would need to set clear guidance ahead of the interview so the candidate is aware of the measures in place.

 Although it may be possible, you should still consider whether virtual interviews and on-boarding are more appropriate to reduce the number of in-person interactions.

-Q: One of my employees has advised me that they will not return to work over the next few weeks, even though restrictions have lifted to allow us to return.
+Q: One of my employees has advised me that they will not return to work over the next few weeks, even though restrictions have lifted to allow our workplace to reopen.
 How do we manage this?

 A: The right way to manage this depends on the situation.
 But the first step should be to discuss the matter with your employee to understand their reasons for not returning.
 Many employees may be anxious about the prospect of returning to work at first and safety will be a priority for them.

 You should inform all employees that you have made an assessment of the risks and implemented appropriate measures in line with government guidance.
 This should help to reassure any anxious employees that you aren’t putting them at risk by asking them to return to work.

-Q: Some of my employees are unable to return to work because they can’t arrange childcare.
+Q: Some of my employees have school children who have been sent home and can’t arrange childcare.
 What are their entitlements and how should I handle this?

-A: Childcare facilities reopened on June 29th which should reduce the prevalence of this issue.
-Where employees continue to experience difficulties with childcare and can carry out some (or perhaps all) of their duties from home, this should be allowed.
+A: With schools having to close at short notice, this is a common query for employers.
+Where employees continue to experience difficulties with childcare due to school self-isolation rules, employees should carry out some (or perhaps all) of their duties from home if possible.
 While they’re working from home, you should pay them as normal.